 Margaret Lawrie Collection

-The Margaret Lawrie Collection of Torres Strait Islands Materials is the culmination of the life's work of Margaret Lawrie, a contemporary of a contemporary of noted Aboriginal poet Kath Walker (Oodgeroo Noonuccal).
-She was deeply interested in the history and cultures of the Torres Strait Islander peoples and spent significant periods within the various Torres Strait Islands communities during the 1950s, 60s and early 1970s.
+The Margaret Lawrie Collection of Torres Strait Islands Materials is the life's work of Margaret Lawrie, a teacher with an interest in child health.
+She travelled to the Torres Strait Islands with Aboriginal poet, Kath Walker (Oodgeroo Noonuccal) at the request of the Queensland Government.
+Margaret Lawrie was interested in the history, languages and cultures of the Torres Strait Islander peoples.
+She spent time in communities during the 1950s, 1960s and early 1970s.

-Between 1964 and 1973, Margaret Lawrie recorded many Torres Strait Islander genealogies (family trees) and other cultural information, including myths, legends, languages, history, art and culture of the region.
-The material relates to seventeen Torres Strait Islander communities:
+Between 1964 and 1973, Margaret Lawrie recorded many Torres Strait Islander genealogies (family trees).
+The Margaret Lawrie Collection has the genealogies of seventeen Torres Strait Islander communities:

 - Thursday Island

 - Dauan Island

 - Erub (Darnley Island)

 - Yorke Island

 - Horn Island

 - Kubin Village / St Pauls (Moa Island)